-Based on the Company's achievement of the Business Unit targets discussed above, our named executive officers earned the Business Unit RSUs as set forth in the table below.
-The number of stock awards ultimately granted was determined by dividing the named executive officer's award value by the average daily closing prices for the Common Stock for the last thirty (30) consecutive trading days from and including February 9, 2018 (which is the date that is 5 days before the February 2018 Compensation Committee Meeting).
+Our named executive officers were awarded RSUs under the variable LTIP component as set forth in the table below.
+The number of stock awards ultimately granted was determined by dividing the named executive officer's award value by the average daily closing prices for the Common Stock for the last thirty (30) consecutive trading days from and including February 12, 2020 (which is the date that is five days before the February 2020 Compensation Committee meeting).